 Radio Tavern Podcast Honors History and Community

-In honor of the legacy and history of Radio Tavern, a few locals have revived the name with a new podcast called ‘The Radio Tavern’ featuring interesting deep dive discussions with Bernardsville shakers.
+In honor of Radio Tavern’s legacy and history, a few locals have revived the name with a new podcast called ‘The Radio Tavern,’ featuring interesting deep-dive discussions with Bernardsville shakers.
 The podcasts are recorded in partnership with King Willy Studios in downtown Bernardsville, New Jersey.
 Visit their website to learn more and listen in on Spotify.
-Maybe they’ll read this story and post a comment as to “why the name Radio Tavern?”
+Maybe they’ll read this story and post a comment as to “Why the name Radio Tavern?”

 Additional Mr. Local History Stories – Bernardsville